-The difference between laser engraving, etching and marking has to do with how each process marks the surface of the material including how deep the marks go.
+So what’s the difference between laser engraving, etching, and marking?
 While laser engraving and laser etching remove some of the material from the surface, laser marking only discolors the surface.
 The main difference between laser engraving and laser etching is how deep the laser goes on the material.

 To help clear out any confusion and to help you determine the best option for your project, let us look at each of these techniques in more detail.
 But first, here is a table showing the different depths for laser engraving, etching, and marking.

 |Laser marking technique||Depth in inches|

 What is laser engraving?

 As the name may suggest, laser engraving entails the use of a laser beam to physically remove some material from the surface.
 This process, therefore, exposes a cavity that reveals an image to the eye.
 The engraved image can also be felt by hand.
 The laser beam produces intense heat which causes the material to vaporize.
 This is usually done pretty fast because the material is vaporized with each pulse.
 You can achieve a deeper mark by repeating the passes.
 Laser engraving is viewed as a subset of laser marking but it is the most ideal option for those who are looking to create some personalized or custom items for sentimental or commercial purposes.
 This is also the fastest way of making a mark with a laser engraver.

 Laser engraving is not the best option for marking parts that are safety-critical.
 Additionally, laser engraving typically has a maximum depth of 0.020” although you can go to a depth of 0.125” in some materials like graphite.
 Laser engraving gives you a lot of options because you can engrave on quite a number of materials including but not limited to plastic, leather, wood, metal, glass, etc. Apart from engraving personalized and artistic items, laser engraving can also be used to engrave logos and serial numbers on products.